How to prepare for university

 Open a student bank account

-For starters, you'll need a bank account to get your Maintenance Loan – without it, you won't be able to receive the crucial funding that most students rely upon as their primary source of income.
+For starters, you'll need a bank account to get your Maintenance Loan.
+Without it, you won't be able to receive the crucial funding that most students rely on.

 Secondly, unlike regular bank accounts, student bank accounts come with fee- and interest-free overdrafts.
 This means that during your time at uni (and for a short while afterwards, when it becomes a graduate bank account), you can use your overdraft without having to pay for the privilege.